DiogoR404/MetaData262/README.md

 # Harness

 In order to execute the dynamic analysis it is necessary to use a harness.
 For the older versions a simpler harness can be used.
-This harness is saved as **"harness.js"**, however for newer versions a more complex harness is needed and is saved as **"harness_finalissimo.js"** which waas built using the following command:
+This harness is saved as **"harness.js"**, however for newer versions a more complex harness is needed and is saved as **"harness_finalissimo.js"** which was built using the following command:

 `python3 make_harness.py`